eliemelki/sdk-android/README.md

                         break;
                     }
                 }
-                //you are not required to start explicitly unless you have stoped the SDK earlier.
+                //you are not required to start explicitly unless you have stopped the SDK earlier.
 The SDK will be able to resume automatically if it was in a starting state. break;
        }
        default: